6821 Senior Pharmacy Technician

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or equivalent is required.
-Completion of workshops in Pharmacy Technology, personnel management, contracting, insurance billing, and pharmacology are preferred.
+Completion of workshops in Pharmacy Technology and pharmacology are preferred.

-Experience: Two years of experience as a Pharmacy Technician is required; five years of Pharmacy Technician experience at the management level is preferred.
+Experience: Two years of experience as a Pharmacy Technician is required.

-Skills: A knowledge of medical and pharmacy terminology is required.
-An understanding of pharmacy computer system operations (hardware, software, and operating systems), contracting, billing, and pricing is required.
-Must have skills in business management.
+Skills: Knowledge of medical and pharmacy terminology is required.
+An understanding of pharmacy computer system operations (hardware, software, and operating systems) is required.
 Effective communication skills and the ability to work collegially with a wide variety of professionals in a fast paced health care setting is required.

 Certification: Certification as a Nationally Certified Pharmacy Technician is required.